semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 This is the main directory (temporal-extraction).
 Both [uie](uie) and [machamp](machamp) contain the framework-specific documentation required to both use the models and fully reproduce the steps in the thesis.

-The [results](results) folder shows the result tables and logfiles produced by the thesis.
+The [results](results) folder shows the result tables and log files produced by the thesis.
-In particular, it shows the results for every dataset and every fold in the crossvalidation.
+In particular, it shows the results for every dataset and every fold in the cross-validation.
-Furthermore, it contains the files that display the exact error cases i.e. where the model mispredicted the sentence.
+Furthermore, it contains the files that display the exact error cases i.e., where the model mispredicted the sentence.

-The [temporal-data](temporal-data) folder contains all the converted datasets, as well as the publicly available original versions.
+The [temporal-data](temporal-data) folder contains all the converted datasets and the publicly available original versions.
-It also contains the scripts required to convert the original datasets into the required format.
+It also contains the scripts to convert the original datasets into the required format.

 ## Data

-There are multiple data formats that can be found in this repository.
+Multiple data formats can be found in this repository.
 First, each of the used datasets follows a general XML or JSON format.
-Despite this, most of the datasets have a different format and are therefore not directly comparable.
+Despite this, most datasets have a different format and are, therefore not directly comparable.

 [![Temporal Conversion Formats Overview](docs/images/temporal-conversion-formats.png)](#data)
-> The graphic shows the datasets, formats and the relations between them.
+> The graphic shows the datasets, formats, and the relations between them.

-In the [temporal-data section](temporal-data) the different formats are described in more detail, as well as the scripts to convert them into a uniform format.
+In the [temporal-data section](temporal-data), the different formats are described in more detail, as well as the scripts to convert them into a uniform format.
-In summary, the thesis uses four datasets, of which some consists of multiple subsets (for example TempEval-3 is a union of AQUAINT and TimeBank).
+In summary, the thesis uses four datasets, of which some consist of multiple subsets (for example, TempEval-3 is a union of AQUAINT and TimeBank).
-The MaChAmp frameworks require a BIO format, while UIE has its own format based on JSON.
+The MaChAmp framework requires a BIO format, while UIE has its format based on JSON.
 Furthermore, the author of the thesis introduced a JSONLINES format, which is used as a step to convert to the other formats.

 ## Anaconda

-To use this repository it is recommended to use Anaconda.
+To use this repository, it is recommended to use Anaconda.
-With Anaconda, a seperate environment can be created for each of the two frameworks.
+With Anaconda, a separate environment can be created for each of the two frameworks.
-From this directory the following commands may be used:
+From this directory, the following commands may be used:

 UIE:
 ``` bash